Saying something the reader already knows has its uses and can be done acceptably by means of subordination

 REPETITION BY MEANS OF SUBORDINATING CONJUNCTIONS

-(a) As unemployment rises, wages will tend to fall.
+(a) As unemployment INCREASES, wages WILL TEND to fall.

 REPETITION BY MEANS OF PREPOSITIONS

-(d) With a rise in unemployment, wages will tend to fall.
+(b) WITH an increase in unemployment, wages will tend to fall.

-REPETITION BY MEANS OF VERBAL NOUNS
+REPETITION BY MEANS OF VERB-LIKE NOUNS

-(d) The heat of the sun causes moisture on the ground to evaporate and rise into the atmosphere.
+(e) The heat of the sun causes moisture on the ground to evaporate and rise into the atmosphere.
 This evaporation enables clouds to form.

-(e) Because of the sun’s heat, there is evaporation of moisture on the ground.
+(f) Because of the sun’s heat, there is evaporation of moisture on the ground.

-(f) The sun’s heat causes evaporation of moisture on the ground.
+(g) The sun’s heat causes evaporation of moisture on the ground.

 REPETITION BY MEANS OF RELATIVE PRONOUNS AND ADJECTIVES

-(e) Television programmes which are unsuitable for children …
+(h) Television programmes which are unsuitable for children …

 The words which are unsuitable for children imply that the reader already knows that some TV programmes are unsuitable for children – in other words that a reminder is being given of this known fact.
 The new point (e.g. should not be shown in the early evening) could then be added onto the end of the sentence, its verb allowed there because of the joining nature of which.

-(f) Unsuitable television programmes should not be shown (to children) in the early evening.
+(i) Unsuitable television programmes should not be shown (to children) in the early evening.